Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/09. Campaign Management/01. Creating and sending campaign/README.md

 1. At the next screen, you can choose whether to send an email now or schedule delivery, leave the default values and click "Next".
 ![Options](./media/options.png)

-1. Now you're all set - review the settings and send your campaign by clicking "Send" button.
+1. Now you're all set - review the settings and send your campaign by clicking the "Send" button.
 ![All set](./media/all-set.png)

 1. You'll see the confirmation screen.